Child Find and Special Education Services for Exceptional Students

 According to state and federal special education regulations, annual public notice to parents of children who reside within a school district is required regarding child find responsibilities.
 Hampton Township School District is required to conduct child find activities for children who may be eligible for services via Section 504 of the Rehabilitation Act of 1973.
 For additional information related to Section 504/Chapter 15 services, the parent may refer to Section 504, Chapter 15, and the Basic Education Circular entitled Implementation of Chapter 15.
 Also, school districts are required to conduct child find activities for children who may be eligible for gifted services via 22 PA Code Chapter 16.
 For additional information regarding gifted services, the parent may refer to 22 PA Code Chapter 16.
 If a student is both gifted and eligible for Special Education, the procedures in IDEA and Chapter 14 shall take precedence.

 This notice shall inform parents throughout the Hampton Township School District of the child identification activities and of the procedures followed to ensure confidentiality of information pertaining to students with disabilities or eligible young children.
 Children ages three through twenty-one can be eligible for special education programs and services.
-If parents believe that their child may be eligible for special education, the parent should contact Dr. Jay Thornton, School Psychologist, at 412-492-6327.
+If parents believe that their child may be eligible for special education, the parent should contact Dr. Jay Thornton, District Psychologist/Director of Student Services, at 412-492-6327.

 Identification procedures ensure that eligible students receive an appropriate educational program consisting of special education and related services that are individualized to meet student needs.
 These services are provided at no cost to the parents, in compliance with state and federal law, and are planned to ensure maximum educational benefit for student progress.